How a nonprofit used Salesforce® Einstein to improve public health

 To achieve this end, in 2018, Proyecto Mirador began a pilot program using TaroWorks to capture offline images of completed chimneys and send these inbound MMS into Salesforce.
 The inbound image URL populated the Account record in Salesforce, which triggered a Process Builder to evaluate the image record.
 Next, Apex Class fired to call out to the Einstein Vision API, asking if the inbound image would classify as a “good chimney” or a “bad chimney.”
 The organization employed a supervised AI approach, meaning that staff built the dataset from which Einstein sorted by specifying the correct answers.
 Essentially, the organization provided training data from which Einstein’s algorithm learned.

 Einstein’s response (i.e., “good chimney” or “bad chimney”) then populated the Account results in Salesforce with the date and time stamp.
-Mogli SMS automatically sent a copy of the result back to the user who submitted the image via SMS.
+Mogli SMS automatically sent a copy of the evaluation back to the user who submitted the image via SMS.
 This entire process happened in less than a minute.
 Proyecto Mirador achieved a significant reduction in supervision and training time by providing near real-time feedback for new construction technicians.

 Connecting people, impacting outcomes